danieluxury88/danieluxury88/README.md

 </table>

 ## Upcoming Projects
-- Creating a Symfony portfolio (and personal management tool) to apply remote jobs.
-[Danieluxury.tech](https://danieluxury.tech)
+- Creating a Symfony portfolio (and personal management tool) to apply remote jobs. <a href="https://www.danieluxury.tech" target="_blank">Danieluxury Tech</a>
 - Creating a WP portfolio using Timber to apply for remote jobs.
 [Danieluxury.com](https://danieluxury.com)